GuilhemCouvin/url-shortener/README.md

 Replace `4000` with the appropriate port number if you have configured a different port for the backend API.

-Replace `mongodb://database:27017/url-shortener` inside the `docker-compose.yml` and `api/.env` files if you have configured a different URI for the database.
+Replace `mongodb://database:27017/url-shortener` inside the `api/.env` file if you have configured a different URI for the database.